greav/House-Recording/README.md

 ![Network structure](demo/network_structure.png)

 Each organization has 2 peers.
-The `peer0` is responsible for updating the state of the legear using the `createHouseTransaction` smart contract method.
+The `peer0` is responsible for updating the state of the ledger using the `createHouseTransaction` smart contract method.
-The peer1 reads the state of the Ledger using the `queryAllHouses` method.
+The peer1 reads the state of the ledger using the `queryAllHouses` method.
 Also, `peer1` can obtain information about a specific transaction using the `queryHouse` method.

 ## Demo